rmakarovv/pmldl_project/README.md

     1) Trains DistilBERT for 2 epochs (one of the best results on Kaggle)
     2) Writes down all generated samples that fooled the resulting model to `data/final/tricked.txt`
 6. To evaluate discriminator submit `submission_end` file to Kaggle competition.

-## The best results we obtained are:
-1. Discriminator accuracy was improved from 57% (almost no training data) to 68% on competition validation dataset
-2. Generator model was able to fool DistilBERT model in 68% of generated data!
-(DistilBERT has one of the best results on kaggle with 85% accuracy).